anilmenon14/TwilioAWSLambda/README.md

   To create a profile name with name as, for E.g. 'awsautomate', run command below:
   `aws configure --profile awsautomate`

-  **Pre-requisite**: The above command will require you to pass Key ID and private key to set up.
+  **Note**: The above command will require you to pass Key ID and private key to set up.
 To get this , you will need to create a user in AWS IAM console and set it up for programmatic access.
 Download the csv of private key credentials from the console (IMPORTANT: It is only provided at time of creation.
 If you accidentally missed it, delete the user and create a new one and keep the csv).
   Use the contents of the csv to pass to command above.

+## Additional Pre-requisites for AutoScaling setup in serverless:

   - In my setup in AWS Console, I have 2 Autoscaling groups created , namely 'AWSAutomateASG' and 'SecondASG'
   If you are not following same naming conventions, create ones with name of your choice and ensure this part of serverless.yml is updated.